 - Dr Laura Janes, Legal Director, Howard League for Penal Reform

-- Prof Fergus McNeill, Professor of Criminology & Social Work, School of Social & Political Sciences, University of Glasgow and Chair of the Board of Trustees, Howard League for Penal Reform
+- Professor Fergus McNeill, Professor of Criminology & Social Work, School of Social & Political Sciences, University of Glasgow and Chair of the Board of Trustees, Howard League for Penal Reform

 - Andrew Neilson, Director of Campaigns, Howard League for Penal Reform

-- Prof Gerda Reith, Professor of Social Science, School of Social & Political Sciences, University of Glasgow
+- Professor Gerda Reith, Professor of Social Science, School of Social & Political Sciences, University of Glasgow